Roku

-Roku (/ˈroʊkuː/ ROH-koo) is a brand of consumer electronics that includes streaming players, smart TVs (and their operating systems), as well as two streaming services (The Roku Channel and Howdy).
+Roku (/ˈroʊkuː/ ROH-koo) is a brand of consumer electronics that includes digital media players, smart TVs (and their operating systems), as well as two streaming services (The Roku Channel and Howdy).
 The brand is owned by Roku, Inc., an American company.

-As of 2024, Roku is the U.S. market leader in streaming video distribution, reaching nearly 145 million people.
+As of 2024, Roku was the U.S. market leader in streaming video distribution, reaching nearly 145 million people.

+In June 2026, it was announced that Fox Corporation had agreed to acquire Roku, Inc., for $22 billion.
+The combined company would become the third-largest player in U.S. television by share of viewing.

+In July 2026, it was announced that Elizabeth Warren and other congressional Democrats are warning of antitrust implications in Fox Corp.'s proposed acquisition of Roku.

 History

 Roku was founded by Anthony Wood in 2002; he had previously founded ReplayTV, a DVR company that competed with TiVo.
 After ReplayTV's failure, Wood worked for a while at Netflix.
 In 2007, Wood's company began working with Netflix on Project:Griffin, a set-top box to allow Netflix users to stream Netflix content to their TVs.
 Only a few weeks before the project's launch, Netflix's founder Reed Hastings decided it would hamper license arrangements with third parties, potentially keeping Netflix off other similar platforms, and killed the project.
 Fast Company magazine cited the decision to kill the project as "one of Netflix's riskiest moves".

 Netflix then decided instead to spin off the company, and Roku released their first set-top box in 2008.
 In 2010 they began offering models with various capabilities, which eventually became their standard business model.
 In 2014, Roku partnered with smart TV manufacturers to produce TVs with built-in Roku functionality.
 In 2015, Roku won the inaugural Emmy for Television Enhancement Devices.

 In January 2018, CNET reported that Roku was debuting a new licensing program for smart audio devices such as smart speakers, sound bars and whole-home audio, while noting the "ease of use" and "superb streaming options" offered by Roku TVs.

 According to CNBC in 2021, Roku was the U.S. market leader in streaming video distribution.
 Later in 2023, Variety called Roku "the top connected TV platform" in the U.S. In December 2023, a Popular Mechanics review cited Roku TVs to be affordable and easy to use, while also noting that the Roku-integrated TVs lacked "the premium brand badging of big players like Sony or Samsung".